Get ready to take the GMAT exam!

 Research the programs you're interested in and understand the score range for admitted students.

-What are Percentile Rankings?
+What are percentile rankings?

 Percentile rankings indicate what percentage of test takers you performed better than.
 For example, a percentile ranking of 75% means that you performed better than 75% of other test takers, and 25% of test takers performed better than you.